 Novice swimming"Life shrinks or expands in proportion to one's courage"

 Most colleges do not offer a true entry level swimming class; you are expected to already have some swimming skill.
 Novice swimming at De Anza, P.E.
 26A, is a class for people who are new to swimming, including: adapting to water, safety information, overcoming fear, survival techniques and basic swimming skill.
 The class will have some people who are afraid to enter the pool.
-Others will know how to swim some, but just are not comfortable swimming in water over their heads.
+Others will know how to swim some, but just are not comfortable swimming in water deeper than they are tall.

 When I do surveys of students I find many who had some kind of swim class previously, but who just didn't learn to swim.
 Others are in a pool or swim class for the first time.
 I teach from the very beginning.
 I don't assume anyone knows how to float, or even how to get into a pool.
 I do assume many students will be uncomfortable at first.
 The teaching assistants and I teach from in the pool, not up on the deck.